Learning how to be a creative engineer will boost your skills, empowering you to tackle even the most mind-boggling challenges.

 #2 Closely analyze the project problems

-- Precision work becomes a challenge
+- Precision work becoming a challenge

-- Tools flying out from the hands of workers
+- Tools slipping from workers’ hands

-- Cranes and towers falling over
+- Cranes and towers toppling over

-- Workers falling from great heights
+- Workers falling from dizzying heights

 - Materials and debris striking workers

-- Dust irritating worker eyes
+- Dust irritating workers’ eyes